stitchdata/docs/_integration-schemas/referral-saasquatch/users.md

     type: "string"
     primary-key: true
     description: "The user ID."

-  - name: "n/a"
-    replication-key: true

   - name: "accountId"
     type: "string"
+    primary-key: true
     description: "The ID of the account the user belongs to."

+  - name: "n/a"
+    replication-key: true

   - name: "email"
     type: "string"